Los Angeles Times

+The Los Angeles Times is an American daily newspaper that began publishing in Los Angeles, California, in 1881.
+Based in the Greater Los Angeles city of El Segundo since 2018, it is the sixth-largest newspaper in the U.S. and the largest in the Western United States with a print circulation of 118,760.
+As of 2022, it has 500,000 online subscribers, the fifth-largest among U.S. newspapers.
+Owned by Patrick Soon-Shiong, it is a subsidiary of the Los Angeles Times Media Group, and published by California Times, the paper has won over 40 Pulitzer Prizes since its founding.

 In the 19th century, the paper developed a reputation for civic boosterism and opposition to labor unions, the latter of which led to the bombing of its headquarters in 1910.
 The paper's profile grew substantially in the 1960s under publisher Otis Chandler, who adopted a more national focus.
-In recent decades, the paper's readership has declined, and it has been beset by a series of ownership changes, staff reductions, and other controversies.
+As with other regional newspapers in California and the United States, the paper's readership has declined since 2010.
+It has also been beset by a series of ownership changes, staff reductions, and other controversies.

 In January 2018, the paper's staff voted to unionize and finalized their first union contract on October 16, 2019.
-The paper moved out of its historic downtown headquarters to a facility in El Segundo, near Los Angeles International Airport in July 2018.
+The paper moved out of its historic headquarters in downtown Los Angeles to a facility in El Segundo, near Los Angeles International Airport, in July 2018.
+Since 2020, the newspaper's coverage has evolved away from national and international news and toward coverage of California and especially Southern California news.

+In January 2024, the paper underwent its largest percentage reduction in headcount—a layoff exceeding 20 percent, including senior staff editorial positions—in an effort to stem the tide of financial losses and maintain enough cash to be viably operational through the end of the year in a struggle for survival and relevance as a regional newspaper of diminished status.
+Patrick Soon-Shiong, who has owned the paper since 2018, announced in July 2025 that he would be taking the paper public within a year.